tjw-lint/jest-serializer-vue-tjw/README.md

 :--                  | :--               | :--
-removeDataTest       | `true`            | Removes `data-test="whatever"` from your snapshots if true. removeServerRendered | `true`            | Removes `data-server-rendered="true"` from your snapshots if true. pretty               | See above example | These options are passed into `pretty` to format the snapshot.
+removeDataTest       | `true`            | Removes `data-test="whatever"` from your snapshots if true. removeServerRendered | `true`            | Removes `data-server-rendered="true"` from your snapshots if true. removeDataVId        | `true`            | Removes `data-v-1234abcd=""` from your snapshots.
+Important if a 3rd-party component uses scoped styles, to prevent ID changes from breaking your `mount` based tests when updating a dependency. pretty               | See above example | These options are passed into `pretty` to format the snapshot.
 To use `pretty`'s defaults pass in `true`.
 [See all available options here](https://github.com/beautify-web/js-beautify/blob/master/js/src/html/options.js).